sleepiesther/Dooms-Eye/LTS.md

 Abusing automation to get unintended speed and/or height (All flings, including Dashpad launches and the Whitespace loop) is not allowed.
 There are a lot of flings in this game.
 For some examples, see [Bitch Loop](https://github.com/sleepiesther/Dooms-Eye/blob/main/Glitches%20and%20Tech/Bitch%20Loop.md), [ESP and ERP](https://github.com/sleepiesther/Dooms-Eye/blob/main/Glitches%20and%20Tech/ESP%20and%20ERP.md), and [RH1 Fling](https://github.com/sleepiesther/Dooms-Eye/blob/main/Glitches%20and%20Tech/RH1%20Fling.md)

 ### Quit Tech
-Quitting out to skip Boss Door opening Cutscenes is not allowed.
+Quitting out to skip Boss Door opening cutscenes is not allowed.

 ### Missile Cutscene Skip
 Any method of skipping the missile cutscene in ARK 1 is not allowed in wingless categories.
 All wingless LTS runs must watch this cutscene and do the QTE.
 The reason this skip isn't banned in Wings runs is because it's a lot simpler to perform with Wings.